Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Numerical simulations

 Thus, the exact solution of equation (\ref{eq:first_order}), applied to Example 1 with initial conditions \( y(0^-) = 0 \), \( y'(0^-) = 0 \), and PID settings as specified in Figure 6 (\( K_p = 3.72 \), \( K_i = 10 \), \( K_d = 0 \)), yields a zero initial jump at \( t = 0^+ \) due to the absence of a derivative component (\( K_d = 0 \)).
 Furthermore, the initial slope of the response is \( y'(0^+) = 3.72 \), corresponding to a rise angle of \( \phi = \arctan(y'(0^+)) \approx 75^\circ \).

-These results provide insight into the system's behavior during the transient response, specifically capturing the immediate effects of the initial conditions and the dynamic properties of the control parameters. \end{rem}
+These results offer valuable insight into the transient behavior of the system, capturing the immediate influence of the control parameters on the output response following the application of the input. \end{rem}